How To Pay Off Debt, Even On A Low Income

 Looking for a way to save money?
 The shopping trolley is one of the easiest places to cut spending.
 Here is our ultimate guide to save money on groceries.

-Sweat The Small Stuff
+Cutting Costs: The Small Stuff

 This is only for those people in debt.
 If you’re just looking for more money to invest or save, I don’t like to advise people to watch every cent and never buy little things like coffee on the way to work.
 But if you are in debt, emergency.

 The daily coffee buying habit gets a lot of grief and to me, it’s well deserved.
 Don’t you people have coffee makers at home?!
 I have literally not left my house without drinking coffee first in 25 years.
 Not once!
 Not even when I had early morning surgery scheduled and the doctor told me not to.
 I still sneaked half a cup to avoid the withdrawal headache.